rapyuta-robotics/rclUE/docs/source/examples/service_server_example.rst

 The SrvCallback method adds two integers and sets the result to the response.

-To retrieve the request, you need to create a request structure (FROSAddTwoIntsReq) for the corresponding service (AddTwoIntsService) and retrieve the request by calling GetRequest().
+To retrieve the request, you need to create a request structure (FROSAddTwoIntsReq) for the corresponding service (UROS2AddTwoIntsSrv) and retrieve the request by calling GetRequest().

-To set the response, you need to create a response structure (FROSAddTwoIntsResp) for the corresponding service (AddTwoIntsService) and set the response to the structure.
+To set the response, you need to create a response structure (FROSAddTwoIntsResp) for the corresponding service (UROS2AddTwoIntsSrv) and set the response to the structure.
 Then, call SetResponse() to set the structure to the response.

 Finally, log the request and the response.